oxala/marko-tester/README.md

 - `--no-lint` if you don't want lint checks
 - `--lint-es6` if you want to lint your es6 code
 - `--fix-lint` if you want to automatically fix your linting issues
+- `--fix-fixtures` if you want to automatically replace failing fixtures with actual render result
 - `--with-acceptance` for running acceptance tests (keep in mind, with this flag in place unit-tests won't be executed)

 ```